Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 Awareness

 This is the beginning of the funnel.
 At this point, you’re trying to catch the eyes of your lead through your content or ad.
-At this point, you’re trying to throw your net out and catch any visitor you can.
+At this point, you’re trying to throw your net out and see any visitor you can.
 Remember the click-through landing page?
 This would be its time to shine.

 Interest